 Producer Gary Kurtz directed the scene in which Luke flees the Wampa ice cave.
 Kurtz took over John Barry's second unit duties after Barry died suddenly of meningitis in June 1979.
 Barry's replacement, Harley Cokeliss, was hired soon after.

-Temuera Morrison who played Jango Fett in Star Wars: Episode II - Attack of the Clones (2002) re-dubbed Boba Fett's lines for the 2004 DVD.
+Temuera Morrison, who played Jango Fett in Star Wars: Episode II - Attack of the Clones (2002) re-dubbed Boba Fett's lines for the 2004 DVD.

-Originally, the scene where Han rescues Luke on Hoth was to have been filmed at Elstree Studios, and only Mark Hamill was needed on location in Norway.
+Originally, the scene where Han rescues Luke on Hoth was to have been filmed at Elstree Studios, and only Mark Hamill was needed on-location in Norway.
 But when a blizzard made it impossible to film anywhere but near the hotel, Harrison Ford was summoned to Finse, anyway.
 Unable to travel by train, he arrived in the engine compartment of a snow clearance vehicle.

 The blasters used by the stormtroopers were constructed from Sterling L2A3 Mk 4 submachine guns.

-The opening 20th Century Fox fanfare music was specially re-recorded for the film by John Williams and the London Symphony Orchestra (unlike the first film, which used the original recorded version from 1954).
-George Lucas specifically requested the longer version of the fanfare for "Star Wars", which Fox used for its Cinemascope productions during the 1950s, even though it had been replaced by a shorter version by 1977.
+The opening Twentieth Century Fox fanfare music was specially re-recorded for the movie by John Williams and the London Symphony Orchestra (unlike the first movie, which used the original recorded version from 1954).
+George Lucas specifically requested the longer version of the fanfare for Star Wars: Episode IV - A New Hope (1977), which Twentieth Century Fox used for its CinemaScope productions during the 1950s, even though it had been replaced by a shorter version by 1977.

-Producer Gary Kurtz's wife Meredith organized a picnic on the Dagobah set for the wrap party on Friday, August 31 1979.
+Producer Gary Kurtz's wife Meredith organized a picnic on the Dagobah set for the wrap party on Friday, August 31, 1979.

-Star Wars: Episode V - The Empire Strikes Back (1980) was released in the U.S. on May 21, 1980.
-This was in keeping with the original release date (May 25) of "Star Wars" in 1977, which was on the Wednesday before the Memorial Day weekend.
-"Empire" would be re-released on July 31, 1981 (following a re-release of "Star Wars" on April 10, 1981), and again on November 19, 1982 (following a re-release of "Star Wars" on August 13, 1982).
+This movie was released in the U.S. on May 21, 1980.
+This was in keeping with the original release date (May 25) of Star Wars: Episode IV - A New Hope (1977), which was on the Wednesday before the Memorial Day weekend.
+This movie was re-released on July 31, 1981 following a re-release of Star Wars: Episode IV - A New Hope (1977) on April 10, 1981, and again on November 19, 1982 following a re-release of Star Wars: Episode IV - A New Hope (1977) on August 13, 1982.

-Mark Hamill appeared on the BBC TV show Jim'll Fix It (1975), which a boy named Daniel visited the set of the film and met and spent the day with Mark Hamill.
-Mark Hamill, in character as Luke Skywalker got R2D2 to set up a picnic for him and Daniel on the Degobah set and Daniel and Mark (in character) got to know each other and asked Daniel what his favorite scenes from "A New Hope" and Hamill got R2D2 to show Daniel a clip from Star Wars: Episode V - The Empire Strike Back (1980) and after having the picnic and talking to each other, RD2D shown Daniel the way out of the Degobah set and in the program, Peter Mayhew appeared in character as Chewbacca and met Daniel and gave him his Jim'll Fix It badge.
+Mark Hamill appeared on the BBC TV show Jim'll Fix It (1975), on which a boy named Daniel visited the set of this movie and met and spent the day with Mark Hamill.
+Mark Hamill, in character as Luke Skywalker got R2-D2 to set up a picnic for him and Daniel on the Degobah set, and Daniel and Mark (in character) got to know each other, and asked Daniel what his favorite scenes were from Star Wars: Episode IV - A New Hope (1977) and Hamill got R2-D2 to show Daniel a clip from this movie, and after having the picnic and talking to each other, R2-D2 showed Daniel the way out of the Degobah set, and in the show, Peter Mayhew appeared in character as Chewbacca and met Daniel, and gave him his Jim'll Fix It badge.

 The debate on how to say AT-AT (either saying it like the word "at" or saying the letters "a" and "t") was finally settled when spokesmen of George Lucas stated (on Lucas' behalf) it is said like the word "at".
 Although, many people still say the letters "a" and "t".